Gummies and Oil and Pre-Rolls, Oh My! Plus, A Cannabinoid Cheat Sheet.

 Oral v.
 Sublingual Consumption.
 Which Is Better?

 There are almost endless ways to enjoy cannabis products.
 Identifying the best way for you to consume CBG, CBD, CBN or THC depends on your specific recreational or medical needs and wants.
+So there's no need to compare CBD and THC gummies vs tincture, it's more about finding the product perfect for you.

 - Smoking (Joints & Pre-Rolls) - Smoking and vaping are still the most popular ways to consume cannabis.
 If you’re looking for fast effects (and a soothing ritual), taking a puff is the best way to go if you want to feel something in as little as five to ten minutes.
 But if you don’t want to inhale smoke directly into your lungs, or desire a more discreet option, edibles and tinctures are both great options.

 - Sublingual Consumption (Tinctures) - The best way to experience the full benefits of Cannabis tincture is to take it sublingually to ensure you’re getting as much of the good stuff as possible.
 Sublingual consumption, on the other hand, places the therapeutic compounds directly into the bloodstream without having to go through the digestive tract and the liver.
 We recommend placing your desired dosage of your favorite tincture under your tongue and waiting about 30 seconds before swallowing (if it helps, sing the chorus of Bye, Bye Miss American Pie in your head while you wait).
 The arterial blood supply under your tongue needs time to absorb the CBD, CBG, CBN or THC to ensure your endocannabinoid system receives all the benefits of hemp.
 When taken sublingually, tinctures can have a bioavailability between 40 to 50%.
+So if you're wondering will tinctures work if edibles don't, they might if the sublingual consumption method works better with your body.

 What Does “Bioavailability” Mean and Why Does It Matter?